Randomized Controlled Trial of Valganciclovir for Cytomegalovirus Infected Hearing Impaired Infants

 You can join if…

-Open to people ages up to 5 months
+Open to people ages 1 month to 5 months

-- Age less than 6 months at the time of randomization; AND
+- Age greater than or equal to 1 month and less than or equal to 6 months at the time of randomization; AND

-- Less than or equal to 37 weeks gestational age at birth; AND
+- Greater than or equal to 37 weeks gestational age at birth; AND

 - Positive congenital CMV by urine culture or polymerase chain reaction test(PCR), OR saliva culture or PCR followed by confirmatory urine PCR by 21 days of age, OR urine culture or PCR after 21 days of age followed by newborn dry blood spot PCR; AND